 $22.16-$27.45 hourly / $3,840.38-$4,757.56 monthly / $46,084.56-$57,090.72 annual

-Produces correspondence, reports, bulletins, flyers, and other materials utilizing wordprocessing and spreadsheet software on computer equipment.
+Prepares correspondence, memoranda, agendas, reports, bulletins, brochures, flyers, tables, and other materials utilizing a variety of software applications.

-Proofreads and edits reports, records and other data for accuracy, completeness and compliance with established procedures.
+Proofreads and edits reports and other documents for accuracy, completeness, and compliance with established procedures and guidelines.

-Schedules appointments and maintains supervisor's calendar; and arranges for travel accommodations and conferences.
+Schedules appointments and maintains supervisor’s and office activities calendar; and arranges for travel accommodations and conferences.

-Searches files for required information, compiles data, and prepares reports.
+Searches information from a variety of sources, compiles data, and prepares summaries and reports.

-Establishes and maintains a variety of records, files, logs, and other information of an office.
+Establishes and maintains a variety of records, files, logs, and other information of an office or department.

-Orders, receives, and distributes office supplies, materials and equipment, and maintains a supply inventory.
+Receives and distributes office supplies, materials, and equipment and maintains a supply inventory.

-Operates a variety of standard office machines, data entry terminals, and computer equipment used for processing the work of an office.
+Effectively utilizes computer equipment, specialized software applications, and a variety of standard office equipment used for processing the work of an office or department.